jaredLunde/zcli-cli/README.md

 Generate the autocompletion script for the bash shell.

 This script depends on the `bash-completion` package.
 If it is not installed already, you can install it via your OS's package manager.

 To load completions in your current shell session:

 ```
-$ source <(zcli.json completion bash)
+$ source <(zcli completion bash)
 ```

 To load completions for every new session, execute once: